hiroimono/Frontend_Challenge/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project and install it locally using npm, make this steps:

 ### Initial Settings